-- Add the vegetable broth, tomato paste and diced tomatoes.
+- Add the vegetable broth, tomato paste and crushed tomatoes.
 Stir and bring to a boil before adding the dry lentils and mixing everything well.

-- Season your carrot lentil soup with salt and pepper, then add the spinach and let it simmer for five more minutes.
+- Season with more salt and pepper to taste, then add the spinach and let simmer for five more minutes.

-- Turn off the heat, add the chopped parsley and serve your homemade anti-inflammatory soup warm.
+- Turn off the heat, add the chopped parsley and lemon juice and divide between serving bowls.
+Enjoy!

 - Instead of fresh spinach, you can also use sturdy greens like kale.

-- Popular swaps include sweet potatoes, winter squash, green lentils and green beans!
+- Popular swaps include sweet potatoes, winter squash, brown lentils and green beans!
 Find more ideas in the article above.

 - Make sure to always add black pepper when using turmeric powder in your recipe to increase the health benefits.